How to Write a Marketing Plan + Templates & Examples

 What is a Marketing Plan?

-A marketing plan is a roadmap that explains how your business will generate more leads and sales in your successful business plan writing.
+A marketing plan is a roadmap that explains how your business will generate more leads and sales.
 It includes every key marketing strategy that will affect your marketing results from your brand positioning and pricing to your promotional efforts.

 It’s important to remember that a marketing plan is not something you create in one sitting.
 This is an ongoing project that requires research, planning, and revision over time before it can truly be finalized.